Fermion Chirality from Non-Bipartite Topology:Resolving the Doubling Problem via Lattice Saturation

 Raghu Kulkarni

-We present a rigorous resolution to the Nielsen-Ninomiya “No-Go” theorem by deriv-
+We present a geometric resolution to the Nielsen-Ninomiya “No-Go” theorem by deriving

-ing fermion chirality from the non-bipartite topology of a saturated cuboctahedral vacuum
+fermion chirality from the non-bipartite topology of a saturated cuboctahedral vacuum (K =

-(K = 12).
-Standard hypercubic discretizations of the Dirac equation inevitably produce
+12).
+Standard hypercubic discretizations of the Dirac equation inevitably produce spurious

-spurious mirror fermions due to the bipartite symmetry of the grid.
-We demonstrate that a
+mirror fermions due to the bipartite symmetry of the grid.
+We demonstrate that a Face-

 j

-the dispersion relation across the first Brillouin zone.
-We show that while the physical mode
+across the full Brillouin zone.
+Numerical diagonalization confirms that while the physical

-cutoff.
-To validate this geometric framework, we derive the bare Higgs coupling λ 0.125
+derive the bare Higgs coupling λ 0.125 from the lattice’s bi-directional surface-to-volume

 I. INTRODUCTION

-The discretization of fermion fields on a lattice is a foundational challenge in quantum field the-
+The discretization of fermion fields on a spacetime lattice is a foundational challenge in non-

-ory.
-The Nielsen-Ninomiya theorem states that any local, translationally invariant, and Hermitian
+states that any local, translationally invariant, and Hermitian lattice action defined on a bipartite

-lattice action must possess an equal number of left- and right-handed fermions, provided the lattice
+grid must possess an equal number of left and right-handed fermions.
+In standard hypercubic

-lattice (K = 12) emerged via the Selection-Stitch Model (SSM)[cite: 1].
-We prove that the Non-
+the vacuum is a saturated cuboctahedral lattice (K = 12) emerging via the Selection-Stitch Model

 raghu@idrive.com